latheeshpoondla/alien_invasion/README.md

 This game project is a practice version of the project from the book *_Python Crash Course - Eric Matthes_*.
 Special thanks to Eric Matthes for the excellent tutorial.
 ## Artwork
-The artwork used in this project was generated using Microsoft Copilot.
+The artwork used in this project was generated using Microsoft Copilot, Royolty Free Images from Pixabay.